sodascience/metasyn/docs/source/developer/distributions.rst

     ]

-Note that this is a barebones example and that the implementation of the distribution will vary depending on the type of distribution being implemented.
+Note that this is a bare-bones example and that the implementation of the distribution will vary depending on the type of distribution being implemented.